The Redistributive, Rearrangement, Reorganizational, and the Theoretically Tabula Rasa Alternative to Capitalism (2021)

 By Ingrid Katrine Amundsen

 "Although competition means that resources are allocated in an efficient and rational way, this does not necessarily mean that the distribution is fair. [...].
 When the market economy, both nationally and globally, contributes to the ever-increasing differences, with the consequence that some live in abundance while others starve, it shows that liberalism's demands for equality and justice are not met. [...].
-[The economy should assure that] human welfare, efficient use of resources and adaptation to ecological frameworks [are encountered]. [...].
-Since a pure market economy has not built in any principles, that ensure that resources are distributed in a fair way, the consequence of the differential treatment is instead that the distance between rich and poor increases in a self-reinforcing way. [...].
-The solution may lie within an economic paradigm based on a foundation that unites humanism with ecological responsibility" (translated from Norwegian by the author, Jacobsen 2019, p.
-70 and 73).
+As mentioned earlier; the economy should assure that human welfare, efficient use of resources and adaptation to ecological frameworks are met. [...].
+Since a pure market economy has not built in any principles, that ensures us that resources are distributed in a fair way, the consequence of the differential treatment is instead that the distance between rich and poor increases in a self-reinforcing way. [...].
+The solution may lie within an economic paradigm based on a foundation that unites humanism with ecological responsibility" (translated from Norwegian by the author, note: the different quotes has been pulled together by the author, see: the brackets in the text, or the full text in Norwegian, in Jacobsen 2019c, p.
+70 and 73, or pp. 70-73).

-The most fundamental methodological choice of strategy must be to create a well-functioning alternative to the capitalist system, in case of emergency, or if everything should fall apart.
+It is; in every circumstances, fundamental to have an alternative plan or method.
+The most fundamental methodological choice of strategy must therefore; as difficult it might seam, be to create a well-functioning alternative to the capitalist system.
+This, in case of emergency, or if everything should fall apart.
 If our global economy fails to co-work, co-create, and co-evolve with nature on a global-local level.
 If it fails to support a fairer redistribution of advanced technologies.
-If the economic system fails to stabilize ifself.
-And, if it fails to provide us a more equal social and economic alternative: it will leave us; the majority, if not futureless, but certainly less prosperous, and with a more restricted livelihood and freedoms, than the fortunate few.
+And, if the present economy fails to provide us a more equal and just social and economic alternative: it will leave us; the majority, if not futureless, then certainly less prosperous, and with more restricted livelihoods and freedoms, than the privileged few.
 This is why we need to make the most out of the crisis or historical shock we are in, to change the principles of the game, that we reluctantly have had to play by, up until this point.
-We must put our trust in problem solving mindsets, and believe that there are multiple economic system combination possibilities, that has not yet transpired to us.
+We must put our trust and enthusiasm in problem solving mindsets, and believe that there are multiple economic system combination possibilities, that has not yet transpired to us.
 These might be far better suited to approach our urgent societal matters, such as social and economic, institutional and political, as well as technological, and environmental challenges, concerns, and hopes for the future.
 We are not stuck forever!
 Given this, the core question that comes to my mind is: why not switch to a more preferable "game", with better future prospects for humanity, and nature?
 Our current free market capitalist system, has proven to us that it is surely not as sustainable or resilient, responsible or adaptive, stable or equal, redistributive or collaborative, as we would have anticipated.
 And, which we legitimately can demand from a well-functioning global economic system, in the future.
-To elaborate on this, wether we like it or not, we have to pave the way for system changes of our dysfunctional capitalist model.
-Because, our current economic system suppress, or ceases to support natural ecosystems, and the majority of mankind.
+To elaborate on this, whether we like it or not, we have to pave the way for system changes of our dysfunctional capitalist model (lack of adaptiveness and lack of resilience).
+Because, our current economic system suppress, or ceases to support our natural ecosystems, and the majority of mankind.
 We have pushed ourselves; our natural ecosystems, our physical surroundings, and humanity, to the limits.
 Because, there are human and planetary limits to growth, which we have surpassed (Meadows et al 1972).
-This, measured by e.g. increased job insecurity, rapid internationalization of finance, and increased ecological footprints, which makes human beings live in economic uncertainty, as well as to live in an economic unstable system (Meadows et al 1972, Dicken 2011a).
-There are limits to our efficiency.
-And additionally, we have had to live in an economic system, in which economic growth, caused by increasement in e.g. population, food production, industrialization, pollution, and consumption of nonrenewable natural resources, exceeds ecological bondaries globally (Meadows et al 1972).
-Our core aim must therefore be to create a stabilized world, in which nature's given limits are not exceeded (Meadows et al 1972).
-In other words: we have to construct an innovative contract with nature, in which each country commit to constitutionally protect nature.
-They must ensure that nature's ecological bondaries are not surpassed, and that their environmental laws are not violated.
-These national environmental laws, must be set by legally binding legislation for the protection of the environment internationally, in which each country's national sovereignty is also taken into account.
-An international agreement to protect nature, must therefore, strike the right balance between interdependence and independence, integration and national sovereignty, solidarity and freedom, competition and cooperation.
-This, must be achieved through an adaptive governance globally, which ensures that the political, economic, social, and legislative negotiation, between the global, regional, national, and local scale; on matters of the environment, functions optimally.
-More importantly, we need an alternative to capitalism; in case of a collapse, or more likely: in case of a continuous system failure to support humanity and nature, in a lifesaving manner.
+This, measured by e.g. increased job insecurity, rapid internationalization of finance, and increased ecological footprints, which makes human beings live in economic uncertainty, as well as to live in a dysfunctional economic system.
+A global society which degraded natural ecosystems and – supports economic and social inequality (Meadows et al 1972, Dicken 2011a).
+In short, we have had to live in an economic system, in which economic growth has caused increasement in e.g. population, food production, industrialization, pollution, and consumption of nonrenewable natural resources, exceeds social, and ecological boundaries globally (Meadows et al 1972, Raworth 2012, 2017).
+Our core aim must therefore be to create a future world in balance, in which nature's given boundaries, and social limits are not exceeded (Meadows et al 1972, Raworth 2012, 2017).
+In other words: we have to construct an innovative societal contract with nature, in which each country commit to constitutionally protect nature, and human beings.
+Examples of such reformative legislative actions taken, are evident in e.g. the legislation of pioneering environmental countries such as New Zealand and Costa Rica (New Zealand, Ministry for the Environment, Resource Management Act 1991, Costa Rica Law 1998).
+Therefore, look to New Zealand, and Costa Rica for constitutional legislative reforms taken.
+It is possible, and rewarding for nature, and humanity, it has e.g. resulted in ecotourism, and exciting benefits the restoration of nature in both countries, as well as prosperous business opportunities.
+Nevertheless, we must ensure that nature's ecological bondaries are not surpassed, and that the constitutional environmental laws suggested, are not violated.
+An international agreement on constitutional reforms globally, must be created.
+To acheive this, we must create an adaptive, inclusive, and resilient governance globally with guiding principles, on the matters of the environment, and on how to make environmental friendly legislative reforms come true.
+It will make the transition towards a more ecological responsible future, more likely.
+Additionally, we need an alternative to capitalism; in case of a collapse, an emergency, or most certainly: in case of a continuous system failure to justly support humanity and nature, in an ecological responsible, and lifesaving manner.

 That said, it is time to find an environmental cure to our societal problems, that must be embedded in a structural change, and a radical change of our global society, by the means of a planetary, redistributive, and collaborative economic model.
 This economic model must put regrowth, and a green valuta first.
 It must also transform the economy from being linear to resource generating loop systems.
 In order to support this new world order: the post-corona order, with new power configurations, new options to collaborate, new planetary perspectives, and new geopolitical alliances, we must change our global, national, regional, and local economic societies radically.
 This century, the 21st century, is a milestone historically.
 We are in a groundbreaking shock.
-This represents a vast and powerful opportunity, to change the inequal and unfair economic system we have constructed, and over exploitation of nature.
-This economic system favours the few, rather than the majority of people.
-We need to start rearranging and redistributing the resources we possess more fairly, and equally socially and economically.
+This represents a vast and powerful opportunity, to change the inequal, unjust, and unfair economic system we have constructed, which causes an over exploitation of nature.
+This economic system favours the priviledged few, rather than the majority of people.
+We need to start rearranging and redistributing the resources we possess more fairly, and more equally socially and economically, environmentally, and politically.
 To acheive that, we additionaly need to start rethinking the organization or the arrangement of our global economic society.
-And, start this transition towards sustainability, by evaluating tabula rasa options to the arrangement of our economic system, in which we decide what to keep, and what to throw away.
-At least: We must make a real effort in trying to leed the economy into more sustainable patterns.
+And, start this transition towards sustainability, by evaluating tabula rasa options to the arrangement of our present economic system, in which we decide what to keep, and what to throw away.
+At least: we must make a real effort in trying to leed the economy into more sustainable patterns.
 These sustainable patterns must supports the majority of mankind, advanced technological fairness, and nature jointly.
-We must enable nature and humanity to co-work, co-create and co-evolve, socially, technologically, and ecologically.
+We must enable nature and humanity to co-work, co-create and co-evolve, socially, technologically, politically, and ecologically.
 It is time to open up for a real conversation and a dialogue with nature.
-The corona crisis might make most of us to rethink our lives and exsistence, as well as urgent existential matters of our global society.
-We have already become more prone to adapt to changes.
+The corona crisis might make most of us to rethink our lives and our exsistence, as well as urgent existential matters of our global society.
+Because of that, we have already become more prone to adapt to changes.
 We must accept that we are in a favourable tabula rasa moment!
-The 21st century could be the year of fundamantal, and rapid changes, with global repercussions!
-The world is turning and tossing, and changing as I write!
-The structures are changing, we must seize the opportunity, and allows it to change us too!
-But, remember, it must, most certainly, be the other way around: we create the structures, we are the structures, only we can change them!
-We must breake free from pre-existing chains of problems, and start reinventing and reimagening what kind of societal principles we need: what the earth needs, is what we need too!
-It is time to clean the table, and take in all the impression from economic theories and notions, in order to reimagine and reinvent these.
-Let us start from an emty and blank state.
-The tabula rasa moment is on: let the changes roll!
+The 21st century could be the year of fundamental, and rapid societal system changes, with global repercussions.
+The world is tossing and and turning, and changing as I write.
+The structures are changing.
+We must seize the opportunity.
+But, remember: we create the structures, we are the structures, only we can change them.
+We must breake free from pre-existing chains of societal problems we have nutured, and start reinventing and reimagening what kind of societal principles we need, to improve ourselves.
+What the earth needs, is what we need too!
+Because we are nature.
+It is time to clean the table, and take in all the impression from existing economic theories and notions, in order to reimagine and reinvent these.
+Let us start out by rethinking theoretical concepts. and notions in our mindsets, and at least to reimagine and reinvent our existing theories, and notions.
+The tabula rasa moment is here.
+We must let the structural changes unfold, and not fight against it.
+And, do everything in ower power to steer the structural changes in the right direction.
+The 21st century is our pivot moment for ecological responsible actions and behaviour.
+In order to create something original, or odd, fit for a different era: we must take a a moment and pause to think, and then innovatively navigate into the unknown.
+The final acheivement of this global system change quest, must be to make sure that we have kept the best from the past, learned from our mistakes, and added a twist; an original theoretical concept.
+This innovative goal, must be present in all the steps required to solve this riddle.
+And, the result must be fit for an ecological responsible, and humanist future: it must work for the majority of people, and nature.
+But, what kind of position is best suited to take on such an ambitious; or perhaps even unrealistic challenge, and unsound quest?

 "Economics is a hugely varied field, with an amazing colourful array of different paradigms, methods and focuses, and pluralist economics is [a study] that includes all of these [,...by] introduc[ing] critical and dissenting ideas" (Fischer, Hasell, Proctor, Uwakwe, Ward-Perkins and Watson 2018, p.
 2 and 4).